Private Internet Access 후기: 전문가 핵심 정리

 PIA also offers dedicated IP addresses (they’re IP addresses only assigned to you) for a small additional cost.
 Dedicated IPs are useful because they reduce the risk of being blacklisted by banks and streaming sites.
 PIA has dedicated IPs for 4 locations: the US, the UK, Canada, and Germany.

-Overall, PIA has the biggest server network on the market (35,000+).
+Overall, PIA has one of the biggest server networks on the market.
 All of its servers are P2P-friendly, it uses shared IP addresses, and offers dedicated IP addresses.

 Private Internet Access Streaming & Torrenting